jorge-lherrera/inconclusive/README.md

 ---

+## What this repository is

+An idea, and the smallest honest proof that it works.

+It is not a framework and there is nothing to install.
+The differential is **one bash script of 181 lines** — two `git worktree` checkouts, two ports, one Playwright spec run against both.
+The rest of the repository exists so you can watch it return all three of its verdicts in about a minute: a parts warehouse of ~660 lines to act as the subject, two defects planted in a tagged commit, and six specs, one of which is deliberately useless.

+So the thing to take away is the **discipline**, not the dependency.
+Read [`tools/ab-verify.sh`](tools/ab-verify.sh), disagree with the parts you want to, and reimplement it in whatever your stack already uses.
+That is the intended outcome, and it is why the whole tool is a shell script you can read in one sitting rather than a package you would have to trust.

 ## Three outcomes, not two

 The old discipline is to watch the test go red before you fix anything.
 That red is an